leafo/lapis/docs/etlua_templates.md

 ## Security Considerations

-If you are rendering user-provided data in your views then you must take special care to escape the data when rendering it to prevent cross-site scripting attacks. `etlua` is fundamentally a system for templating strings, and makes no guarantee that the HTML generated is valid or secure.
-It's your responsibility to verify that valid markup is generated.
+If you are displaying user-provided data in HTML then you must take special care to *escape* the data when rendering to prevent cross-site scripting attacks. `etlua` is fundamentally a system for combining strings, and makes no guarantee that the HTML generated is valid or secure. **It's your responsibility to verify that valid markup is generated** by using the correct template tags in the correct locations.

 If a malicious user is able to inject JavaScript or other unapproved markup into your page then they may be able to comprise your platform for other users,